astronomer/docs/software/manage-airflow-versions.md

 #### Runtime 8 (Airflow 2.6)

-Astro Runtime version 8.0.0 is a restricted version of the Astro Runtime (`yanked`), which means you can't create Deployments on Astro with this runtime version.
-These [restricted runtime versions](runtime-version-lifecycle-policy.mdx#restricted-runtime-versions) prevent you from upgrading to or creating a Deployment with a version that contains a known limitation or bug.
+Astro Runtime version 8.0.0 is a `yanked` version of the Astro Runtime, which means you are advised not to create Deployments with this runtime version.
+These [Runtime versions](runtime-version-lifecycle-policy.mdx#restricted-runtime-versions) warn you about upgrading to or creating a Deployment with a version that contains a known limitation or bug.

 ##### Breaking change to `apache-airflow-providers-cncf-kubernetes` in version 8.4.0